If you suffer from cavities, what kind of fluoride toothpaste should you be using?

-Picking out an effective anticavity toothpaste really does help to reduce your risk for decay.
+Using a fluoride toothpaste can really help to reduce your risk of decay.

-If you have a history of getting a lot of cavities, you'll want to make sure that the toothpaste you use is the most effective possible in preventing them.
+If you have a persistent history of getting cavities, you’ll want to make sure that the kind of toothpaste you use is the most effective possible in preventing them.
 And generally speaking, that means you’ll need to start using a fluoridated dentifrice.

 Ingredients to look for in an anticavity toothpaste.

 Fluoride was the first type of therapeutic (active) ingredient to be included in the formulation of toothpastes.
-And over the last 60+ years of clinical research, studies have thoroughly documented its effectiveness in helping to prevent tooth decay and lowering decay rates (Marinho 2003).
+And over the last 60+ years of clinical research, studies have thoroughly documented its effectiveness in helping to prevent tooth decay and lowering decay rates.

 a) What fluoride compounds are used in toothpastes?